Follow | Connect

 July 2019 - "Magic Moment" selected to feature in the Member's Gallery in Paint magazine.

-- Kay's stunning artworks are currently dotted around the UK in private collections from Cumbria to Cheshire, London to Dorset.
+- Kay's stunning artworks are currently dotted around the UK in private collections from Cumbria and Newcastle to London and Dorset.

-Internationally: her artwork is homed in Portugal, Tenerife, Australia, the US and Canada.
+Internationally, her artwork is homed in Portugal, Tenerife, Australia, the US and Canada in private collections.

 - Please also see Feedback & Testimonials page for commissioned artwork with customer feedback.